Doll Quest

 "Why don't you make\sell\use ...?
 I either could not find it, afford it, or both.

-I don't have the equipment to make the porcelain myself; however, I can assemble premade porcelain parts.
+I don't have the equipment to make the porcelain myself; however, I can alter, decorate, and assemble premade porcelain parts.

 "Do you make kits?"
 No.